Devlyn-Nelson/Bondrewd/README.md

 # Bondrewd
 I use this for work, so if you use this and find a problem i would be more than happy to fix it.
-I currently do not have time to write good docs, so in the mean time looking at the files within the bondrewd-derive/tests/ folder would be your best bet.
+Im also not good at making read me's.
 # Purpose
 Short answer.